Diseases Search

 There are several types of Urticaria:

 • Acute Urticaria: This type lasts fewer than six weeks.
-The welts appear suddenly and are often caused due to an allergy.
+The welts appear suddenly and are often caused by an allergy.

 • Chronic Urticaria: In chronic Urticaria, Hives last over six weeks and are often without identifiable triggers.
 Ayurveda offers many natural remedies for chronic Urticaria treatment.